Webinar

 Elmer NJ 08318-2680

-What is CASS Address Standardization?
+What is CASS address standardization?

 CASS Address standardization is the Coding Accuracy Support System.
 Developed by the United States Postal Service, it's a certification program for standardization and address verification.
 A CASS-certified software will standardize your mailing lists, update outdated addresses, and will verify that the addresses are complete and valid.
 For the latest iteration check out our ,CASS Cycle O article here.